zype/zype.github.io/api_docs/zobjects.md

 Parameter | Function | Type
 --------- | -------- | ----
-zobject | A set of key value pairs that describe the Zobject. | Hash
+zobject | A set of key value pairs that describe the Zobject | Hash

 #### Request
 Content-Type: application/json